 \subsection{Generative Adversarial Networks (GANs)}

-Generative models have enabled the generation of massive amounts of graphical content.
-These models can produce visually pleasing content with high fidelity and can be extremely useful for image editing applications.
+Generative models have revolutionized the generation of vast amounts of visual content.
+They can produce visually compelling content with remarkable fidelity, making them indispensable for image editing applications.
 GAN models learn a mapping from a specific distribution (usually Gaussian or uniform) to the target distribution.
-The generator $G(\cdot)$ is trained to fool an adversary $D(\cdot)$, which is trying to distinguish between the generated images and the real images. $G(\cdot)$ and $D(\cdot)$ are trained simultaneously using the min-max loss \cite{goodfellow2014generative}.
-GANs are very common and currently superior to other techniques such as variational autoencoders (VAEs)\cite{kingma2013auto}.
-Other image synthesis techniques are the denoising diffusion probabilistic models (DDPM)~\cite{ho2020denoising}.
-These models define a Markov process of diffusion steps that gradually add noise to an image, and learn the reverse process of image denoising.
-If the number of steps is large enough, the model learns to synthesize an image from a noise image drawn from an isotropic Gaussian distribution.
-Although considered state of the art with regard to image generation, they have not yet been studied enough for image editing and semantic interpretation.
-In this work, we focus on a GAN-based generator, specifically, the StytleGAN\cite{karras2019style, karras2020analyzing, karras2021alias}, which is extremely powerful in the human face domain.
+The generator $G(\cdot)$ is trained to fool an adversary $D(\cdot)$, which aims to differentiate between the generated images and the real ones.
+Both models $G(\cdot)$ and $D(\cdot)$ are trained concurrently using the min-max loss\cite{goodfellow2014generative}.
+The GAN approach is widely recognized and often outperforms other techniques, such as variational autoencoders (VAEs)\cite{kingma2013auto}.
+Recently, denoising diffusion probabilistic models (DDPM)\cite{ho2020denoising} have risen in prominence and showcased superior results.
+However, despite their leading performance in image generation, their potential in image editing and semantic interpretation remains relatively unexplored.
+In this work, our attention is centered on a GAN-based generator, specifically the StyleGAN\cite{karras2019style, karras2020analyzing, karras2021alias}, which exhibits exceptional capability in the human face domain.